Moving Up Moving On

-MUMO services are mostly cross community and include:
+MUMO services are mostly cross community and aim to support and complement each other – they include:

-- Programmes supporting parents and children such as Families Connect which aims to increase parent’s skills and confidence in supporting their child’s learning, focusing on emotional development; literacy and numeracy
+- Programmes supporting parents and children such as Families Connect in partnership with Save the Children Fund which aim to increase parent’s skills and confidence in supporting their child’s learning, focusing on emotional development; literacy and numeracy

-- Family Matters: a monthly session where parents and children from the two schools do an activity and eat together
+- Family Matters: a monthly session where parents and children from the two schools do an activity and eat together.
+During these sessions, families have the opportunity to spend quality time together – working and playing, learning how to communicate as a family and work together, recognising every family members’ individual strengths

-- Regular after-school’s activities such as sport and cooking
+- Regular after-school’s activities such as games clubs, a coding club and bespoke workshops for individual children

-- A weekly women’s group for parents/carers/grandparents from the two schools: participants engage in a wide variety of activities such as cooking; health awareness or sewing
+- A weekly women’s group for parents/carers/grandparents from the two schools: participants engage in a wide variety of activities such as creative sessions, cooking; gardening; health awareness or sewing.
+Sessions are delivered with a wide range of partners

-- Formal and informal education and training e.g. Five Steps to Wellbeing (OCN level two)
+- Formal and informal education and training e.g. Five Steps to Wellbeing (Open College Network level two) or Mental Health First Aid

-- Regular health taster promotion events – Give it a Go
+- Regular health taster promotion events such as complementary therapy sessions

 - A transition programme, offering workshops for children in P7 to prepare them for moving from primary to post primary education.